SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Turning our attention now to the 'Assigned' route, click on (+) to add a flow step.
 <br>![](../ex4/images/image-32.png)

-1. Select the 'Request Reply' step in th Add flow step dialog.
+1. Select the 'Request Reply' step in the Add flow step dialog.
 <br>![](../ex4/images/image-33.png)

 1. Notice that the layout has a 'Receiver' box at the right end of the canvas.
 Click on the box and drag it all the way down below the Request Reply step.
 Rename the shape as 'SSCV2'.